IgniteUI/igniteui-docfx/kr/components/themes/typography.md

 - `$type-scale` - The default type scale to be used by the application.
 - `$base-color` - The base text color to be used by the application.

-To overwrite the default typography, include the `igx-typography` mixin anywhere after the `igx-core` mixin.
+To overwrite the default typography, include the `typography` mixin anywhere after the `core` mixin.
 Let's take advantage of the type scale `$my-type-scale` we defined above and make it the default type scale.

 ```scss
 @include typography(